petrkozorezov/erl_snowflake/README.md

 ## ID structure

-Classical twitter id structure is 1-41-10-12
+Classical twitter id structure is 41-10-12
- * 1 zero bit
  * 41 timestamp
  * 10 machine id
  * 12 counter

-It can be configured via defines for your needs (e.g. as in [instagram](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c) 0-41-13-10).
+It can be configured via defines for your needs (e.g. as in [instagram](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c) 41-13-10).

 ### rebar.config
 ```erlang